CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_system_qos_policy.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `target_platform`:(string) The target platform type of the system QoS policy.* `UCS Domain` - Profile/policy type for network and management configuration on UCS Fabric Interconnect.* `Unified Edge` - Profile/policy type for network, management and chassis configuration on Unified Edge.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)